fincham/o365-imap-proxy/README.md

 Set up a new virtualenv with `msal` and `xdg` installed as per the `requirements.txt`.

 A sample `.ini` file is supplied.
-Copy this to `~/.config/o365-imap-proxy.ini` (or wherevere your XDG config home is) and modify it to suit.
+Copy this to `~/.config/o365-imap-proxy.ini` (or wherever your XDG config home is) and modify it to suit.
 You'll need at least a "client ID" from Azure AD.

 Run `o365_imap_proxy.py --register` to log the proxy in to your O365 account.
 This should only need to be done once, though I am not totally sure that the token refresh flows in the proxy actually work.
 This will need further investigation.